Mark Reid, Marriage & Family Therapist

 PRACTICE SCRIPTS FOR STEP ONE

-Step Two: You must articulate a sincere statement of regret.
+Step Two: You must articulate a sincere statement of regret and apology.
 You must acknowledge what you did and how it affected the other person.
 This is no small feat for most of us, especially when we didn’t intend to hurt someone.

 In Step Two, you show that you understand the way(s) the other person has been hurt and that you care about it.
 This is when you express your empathy.
 You also hold yourself accountable for any actions that have contributed to the negative experience of the other.
 To state one’s regret, is much easier once our defenses have lowered.
-But taking responsibility for repair doesn’t always mean accepting blame.
+Taking responsibility for repair doesn’t always mean accepting blame.
 You take responsibility for the impact you had on the other person, even if you didn’t intend to hurt them.
-It can be hard to accept, but when you begin a real apology, nothing about you (the apologizer)—your motives, your character, your justification—is relevant.
+When you begin a real apology, nothing about you (the apologizer)—your motives, your character, your justification—is relevant.

 You might mistakenly focus on yourself for any number of other reasons.

-In their studies of human cognition, Princeton University researchers Daniel Ames and Susan Fiske found that your perceptions of intent influence your perceptions of impact.
-In other words, if you believe someone’s harmful actions are inadvertent mistakes, you tend to minimize their cost to others.
+Relationships are like a contact sport: We frequently bang and bruise one another, often without meaning to cause harm.
+If we want to participate fully, we need to develop the skills to recover from the inevitable hurts and get back in the game—hopefully together.
+In other words, if you believe your harmful actions are inadvertent mistakes, you tend to minimize the impact.
 You inaccurately estimate: If the intent wasn’t bad, the impact can’t be so big.
 In fact, accidental hurt can be very big.

 Between people, the ideal outcome is not simply justice, but to create connection and greater mutual understanding.
 That’s what relationship repair is all about.
 But, it isn’t what normal brain functioning is all about.
 We are cognitively and perceptually biased to believe we are right, despite extensive evidence that we are often wrong.
 Frequently, we fail to consider others’ perspectives, we don’t see our mistakes or the negative effects we have, and we view the world from our own points of view.